petervflocke/yakwd/README.md

 * install all used packages
 * compile go source, see build file for target kindle architecture
 * copy results including config, scripts and fonts files to your kindle.

+ToDo
+---
+* Add init script for start at boot
+* Reduce current consupmtion by adding sleep mode or switching off wifi when not needed
+* Add calendar view option

 Example from the alfa v1.0 Version with an own footer of location, time and battery<br>